Jim is a partner in the North America Intellectual Property & Technology Practice Group in New York.

-James Blank is a partner in the North America Intellectual Property & Technology Practice Group in New York.
-Jim focuses his practice on patent litigation, representing major international companies including Nintendo, Sientra, Nexans, Bosch, The Hain Celestial Group, and QinetiQ.
+He focuses his practice on patent litigation, representing major international companies including Nintendo, Enterprise Holdings, Nexans, Bosch, Soitec, QinetiQ and Sientra.
 Jim was named one of the five "Intellectual Property MVPs" in the country by Law360 in 2016.
-Jim is also ranked for Patent Litigation by IAM 1000 -The World's Leading Patent Professionals in 2017 - 2019 as well as for Appellate: Court of Appeals by The Legal 500 US in 2018.
+He is also ranked for Patent Litigation by IAM 1000 -The World's Leading Patent Professionals in 2017 to 2022 as well as for Appellate: Court of Appeals by The Legal 500 US in 2018.

-IAM 1000 calls Jim “extremely smart” and “a truly great first-chair trial lawyer” and touts him for his "persuasiveness and perseverance," "appellate nous," “excellent litigation and business judgment,” "build[ing] deep and meaningful relationships with clients," and "craft[ing] commercial litigation strategies that look beyond the immediate case at hand."
+IAM 1000 calls Jim "extremely smart" and "a truly great first-chair trial lawyer" and touts him for his "high profile international following," "persuasiveness and perseverance," "appellate nous," "excellent litigation and business judgment," "build[ing] deep and meaningful relationships with clients," and "craft[ing] commercial litigation strategies that look beyond the immediate case at hand."

 Representative Legal Matters